zenaro147/NeoGB-Printer/README.md

 ## OLED Display Setup (optional)
 You can add a [tiny oled display like this](https://pt.aliexpress.com/item/32672229793.html).
 To use it, you need to uncomment `#define USE_OLED` and the following lines
-The display will show the current wifi-config while in server mode, as well as the number of printed images when in printer mode
+The display will show the current status of the printer.
 ```
 | OLED DISPLAY|   ESP32   |
 |-------------|-----------|